 You can click the “Save Preset” button next to the preset drop-down in the export window to save your export settings as a new preset if you frequently use the settings to output files.

-This article shares the way to solve Premiere Pro H264 not importing or editing issues.
-I hope you can now successfully import and edit H.264 videos in Adobe Premiere Pro.
+This article shares the way to solve H264 not importing or editing issues in Adobe Premiere Pro.
+I hope you can now successfully import and edit H.264 videos in it.
 If you want to export H.264 videos in Adobe Premiere, this post also offers a simple guide for you.
 With HD Video Converter Factory Pro, you can be free from any format and codec unsupported issue.

 Thank you for your reading.
 Have a nice day!